milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 • And for admins, we collect data about payments and transactions.

+Service data is used to deliver and maintain the services that schools and students use, as well as to improve the security and reliability of these services.
+To make these improvements we use aggregated Service Data to resolve technical issues, keep our security measures robust and up-to-date, and ensure that the services work as intended.
+If you choose to provide feedback through the services, we may use that feedback for a wider range of improvements to the services; however, any feedback you provide is entirely voluntary and you can use the services without providing any.

-Service data is primarily used to deliver the services that schools and students use, but it’s also used to maintain and improve the services; make recommendations to optimize the use of the services; provide and improve other services you request; provide support; protect our users, customers, the public, and Google; and comply with legal obligations.
+We also use service data to make recommendations to optimize the use of the services; provide and improve other services you request; provide support; protect our users, customers, the public, and Google; and comply with legal obligations.
 See the Google Cloud Privacy Notice for more information.

 Additional Services